zzantozz/bash-mutex-server/README.md

 1. That's not a question.

 2. It's probably because your netcat implementation differs from the one where I wrote this.
-Different netcats have different ways of saying "close the connection after sending/receiving some data.
+Different netcats have different ways of saying "close the connection after sending/receiving some data".
 Figure out what's right for your system and change the netcat options appropriately.
 A google search for "make netcat close the connection" should be illuminating.